Markland Quickstart

 Browse public docs to see how other people are using Markland.
 Read the alternatives page if you're weighing this against Git, Notion, Google Docs, or HackMD.
 Stuck on anything the troubleshooting list doesn't cover?
 Reply to the signup email — a real human reads it.

-markland_publishactually do? - Creates a new document with the markdown body you pass in, returns its stable ID and a public share URL.
-Subsequent edits go through
+It creates a new document with the markdown body you pass in and returns its stable ID plus a share URL.
+Subsequent edits go through markland_update with an if_version argument so concurrent writers see a clean conflict instead of silently clobbering each other.

 Don’t have an account yet?